0x0539/tap.io/README.md

 ```

 Note, it is crucial that the results of this function are deterministic!
 I may have mentioned that once or
 twice already...
-For our purposes, deterministic means that, when given input state A, the function should
+For our purposes, deterministic means that, when given input state A, the update function should
-**always** return B. Never C.  Whether it is running on node.js or Chrome or (should it ever get WebGL) IE,
+**always** result in output state B. Never C.  Whether it is running on node.js or Chrome or (should it ever get WebGL) IE,
-it should always return B.
+it should always result in B.

-I provide a replacement for Math.random() that is deterministic across platforms.
-It is mostly a butchered
+I provide a replacement for Math.random() that can be used when randomness is desired.
+It works by folding the random number
-version of http://davidbau.com/encode/seedrandom.js.
-I take care to seed the random function for you.
-I will
+generator state into the actual game state.
+That means consistent, distributed random number generation is possible.
-describe how to access this API once it has been solidified.
+It is based on the RNG implementation at http://davidbau.com/encode/seedrandom.js.
+I will add more documentation on this function later.

 #### handle(state, event)